helloworldless/davidagood.com/content/blog/dynamodb-enhanced-client-java-missing-setters/index.md

 ---
-title: DynamoDB Enhanced Client for Java: Missing Setters Cause Misleading Error or Unexpected Behavior
+title: "DynamoDB Enhanced Client for Java: Missing Setters Cause Misleading Error or Unexpected Behavior"
 date: "2020-12-01T01:30:00.000Z"
 description: "The AWS SDK v2 for Java's DynamoDB Enhanced Client requires setters for every attribute.
 Missing the setter for a given attribute may cause a misleading exception or the attribute being silently ignored."